 The popularity of organic foods continues to grow despite its higher price tag.
 Though some research has found organic food to be no more nutritious than its conventional counterpart, not all studies agree.
-Despite the conflicting results of nutrient content studies, the benefits of organic foods go far beyond vitamins and minerals.
+Despite the conflicting results of nutrient content studies, the benefits of making a organic choice for foods go far beyond the vitamins and minerals.

 Organic production of food is based on farming that maintains and replenishes the soil without toxic pesticides and fertilizers, according to the Organic Trade Association, a business organization for the organic industry in North America.
 “Organically produced foods also must be produced without the use of antibiotics, synthetic hormones, genetic engineering and other excluded practices, sewage sludge, or irradiation,” they state.
 The Organic Trade Association has been a key player in the regulatory and market environment for organic products since 1985.